kurrent-io/documentation/docs/dev-center/tutorials/eventstore-to-kurrent-migration-java-client.md

   - java
 ---

-Following the [EventStore rebrand to Kurrent](https://www.kurrent.io/blog/event-store-is-evolving-to-kurrent), all client libraries have been updated with new package names and improved APIs.
+Following the [Event Store rebrand to Kurrent](https://www.kurrent.io/blog/event-store-is-evolving-to-kurrent), all client libraries have been updated with new package names and improved APIs.
 This guide shows you how to automatically migrate your Java application from `com.eventstore.db-client-java` to the new `io.kurrent.kurrentdb-client`.

 ## Why Migrate?